wacncontent/CustomizeTool/addCommentOutput/articles/application-gateway/application-gateway-ilb.md

 	----       ----------------     ------------                             ----
 	Successful OK                   fc592db8-4c58-2c8e-9a1d-1c97880f0b9b

-
-## Verify the gateway status
-
-
-##<a name="verify-the-gateway-status"></a> Verify the gateway status
+##  <a name="verify-the-gateway-status"></a>  Verify the gateway status
-

 Use the `Get-AzureApplicationGateway` cmdlet to check the status of gateway.
 If *Start-AzureApplicationGateway* succeeded in the previous step, the State should be *Running*, and the Vip and DnsName should have valid entries.
 This sample shows the cmdlet on the first line, followed by the output.
-In this sample, the gatway is running, and is ready to take traffic.
+In this sample, the gateway is running, and is ready to take traffic.

-**Note:** The application gateway is configured to accept traffic at the configured ILB endpoint of 10.0.0.10 in this example.
+> [AZURE.NOTE] The application gateway is configured to accept traffic at the configured ILB endpoint of 10.0.0.10 in this example.

 	PS C:\> Get-AzureApplicationGateway AppGwTest